GoogleChrome/omnitone/README.md

 ## Installation

-Omnitone is designed to be used for the web-facing project, so the installation via [Bower](https://bower.io/) or [NPM](https://www.npmjs.com/) is recommended.
+Omnitone is designed to be used for the web-facing projects, so the installation via [Bower](https://bower.io/) or [NPM](https://www.npmjs.com/) is recommended.
 Alternatively, you can clone or download this repository and use the library script file as usual.

 ```bash
 bower install omnitone